cheddar-me/pbbuilder/README.md

 ```
 ## Development

-When debugging, make sure you're prepending `::Kernel` to any calls such as `puts` as otherwise the code will think you're trying to add another attribute onto the protobuf.
+When debugging, make sure to prepend `::Kernel` to any calls such as `puts` as otherwise the code will think you're trying to add another attribute into protobuf object.

-In case, your looking to use break points - it's better to use `pry` for this.
+In case, you're looking to use breakpoints for debugging purposes - it's better to use `pry`.
 Just make sure to [change pbbuilder superclass from `ProxyObject/BasicObject` to `Object`](lib/pbbuilder/pbbuilder.rb).

 ## Contributing
 Everyone is welcome to contribute.